 These aren't committed non-drinkers.
 They're designated drivers, pregnant women, people pacing themselves, zebra-stripers between alcoholic drinks.
 They'd spend money on something decent if something decent were available.

 The industry knows this.
 The investment is happening.
-But the gap between 'available somewhere' and 'available everywhere' remains wide.
+But the gap between "available somewhere" and "available everywhere" remains wide.

 What's Coming